For Cloud Servers and Virtual Server Clouds with Ubuntu Server 18.04 LTS

 Can't find/remember the root password of your Cloud Server or Virtual Server Cloud?
 We will show you how you can still access it and assign a new password.

-If you did not define your own password when creating the Cloud Server and did not change the initial password that was assigned automatically, you can display the initial password in the Cloud Panel at any time.
+If you did not set your own password when you created the Cloud Server and did not subsequently change the automatically assigned initial password, you can display the initial password in the Cloud Panel.

-Press F10 to continue the boot process.
-The server will now boot into a root shell without prompting for a password.
+Press F10 to continue the boot process and the server will boot into a root shell without a password prompt.

-Once the shell is ready, the first step is to mount the system partition with write access:
+Once the shell is ready, the first thing you need to do is mount the system partition with write access.
+To do this, type the following command:

 mount -o remount,rw /

-Now you can change the password with passwd:
+Now you can change the password with the command passwd:

 Enter new UNIX password: